 No individual member of PIABA has the right, power, or authority to remove any pleadings or orders of any type filed or entered in an arbitration proceeding or transcripts from arbitration proceedings which are posted to any list-serv, bulletin board, or website maintained by or on behalf of PIABA.
 It is PIABA's express policy not to remove such postings from any list-serv, bulletin board, or website maintained by or on behalf of PIABA absent an Order issued by a court of competent jurisdiction directing PIABA to remove such materials.

-5. Restricted Representation List (Adopted by Board Resolution on February 27, 2005; Amended October 7, 2005; Amended October 26, 2008; Amended July 13, 2013; Amended August 1, 2013; Amended July 23, 2016; Amended April 8, 2019; Amended October 27, 2023)
+5. Restricted Representation List (Adopted by Board Resolution on February 27, 2005; Amended October 7, 2005; Amended October 26, 2008; Amended July 13, 2013; Amended August 1, 2013; Amended July 23, 2016; Amended April 8, 2019; Amended October 27, 2023; Amended ____________2026)

-The Restricted Representation List shall include the following, its successors and affiliated entities:
+The Restricted Representation List shall include the following, their successors, and affiliated entities:

-Advisor Group

-Aegis Captial Corp.
+Aegis Capital Corp.

-Alexander Capital
+Alexander Capital, L.P.

 Allstate Financial Services, LLC